cul-it/pantheon-settings/README.md

 # pantheon-settings

-settings.php file to use on CUL Pantheon sites (Drupal 7.x).
+d7.settings.php file to use on CUL Pantheon sites (Drupal 7.x).

-settings.local.php is for Drupal 8 sites.
-It is included if found by the stock settings.php that comes with Pantheon Drupal 8 sites.
-Just add this file to /sites/default
+d8.settings.php is for Drupal 8 sites.

-It contains no database user/password.
+These contain no database user/password, and should not.

+Copy the appropriate file to overwrite /sites/default/settings.php